Working from home post-pandemic could offer mixed results for women, researchers say | CBC News

 But some researchers say remote work is more likely to benefit female employees.

-Soo Min Toh, director for the University of Toronto's Institute for Management and Innovation, says remote work gives more opportunities for women to join the workforce.
+Soo Min Toh, director of the University of Toronto's Institute for Management and Innovation, says remote work gives more opportunities for women to join the workforce.

 Toh says research on communications technology in organizations shows that it can help balance the playing field between employees because they can more easily access colleagues across the organization.